anrayliu/pyvidplayer2/documentation.md

  - ```letterbox``` - Adds black bars above and below the frame to look more cinematic.
  - ```cel_shading``` - Thickens borders for a comic book style filter.

-# Tkinter and Pyglet Support
+# Other Supported Graphics Libraries

+ - Tkinter (```VideoTkinter```)
+ - Pyglet (```VideoPyglet```)
+ - PyQT6 (```VideoPyQT```)

-To use Tkinter or Pyglet instead of Pygame, use the VideoTkinter and VideoPyglet class respectively, instead of Video.
+To use other libraries instead of Pygame, use their respective video object.
 Subtitle support is lost, but they otherwise behave just like a Video.
 Keep in mind they still use the Pygame music stream to play audio.
 In addition, each preview method will use their respective graphics API to create a window and draw frames.